Austin Cambridge: A55 Cambridge Mark II

-The A55 Cambridge Mark II, known as the first "Farina" model because of its Pininfarina design, was produced from 1959 through to 1961.
-It was a rebadged Morris Oxford and retained the 1.5 litre B-Series engine, now with an SU carburettor, and producing 55 bhp at 4,350 rpm.
+The A55 Cambridge Mark II, known as the first "Farina" model because of its Pinin Farina design, was produced from 1959 through to 1961.
+It was also badge engineered as a Morris Oxford and retained the 1.5 litre B-Series engine, now with an SU carburettor, and producing 55 bhp at 4,350 rpm.

 The interior had individual leather trimmed seats in front spaced closely together to allow a central passenger to be carried.
 The gear change was either on the column or floor-mounted and the handbrake lever between the driver's seat and the door.
 Other improvements highlighted at the time included an enlarged luggage compartment with counterbalanced lid and increased elbow width on both front and rear seats.
 A heater could be fitted as an option.

 A "Countryman" estate model appeared in 1960.
 The Austin Cambridge estates was called the "Countryman".
 (Morris Oxford Estates were called "Travellers".)
 A55 Mark II and A60 estates were identical from the windscreen back; the later models never got the reduced rear fins and modified rear lights of the A60 saloons.

 The engineering of the car was conventional with coil sprung independent front suspension and a live axle at the rear with semi elliptic leaf springs.
 The braking used a Girling system with 9 in drums all round.

 A total of 149,994 were built.

 A MkII A55 was tested by The Motor magazine in 1959 had a top speed of 75.5 mph and could accelerate from 0–60 mph in 24.5 seconds.
 A fuel consumption of 31.0 mpgimp was recorded.
 The test car cost £878 including taxes of £293.

 Australian production

 The A55 Mk II entered production in Australia in 1959 with a 1,622 cc version of the B Series four-cylinder engine as the Austin A60.
 Australian use of the larger engine and the A60 name preceded British usage by two years.
-The A60 was replaced in 1962 by a revised model powered by a six-cylinder 2,433 cc engine.
+The A60 was replaced in 1962 by a revised model powered by a six-cylinder 2,433 cc B-series Blue Streak engine.
 It was marketed as the Austin Freeway and was produced by BMC Australia until 1965.